-As my focus this year is on “half distances” and my first half marathon in the Netherlands was the Leiden Half Marathon in 2014 which was a great experience for me (coming from Cyprus and seeing plenty of people along the course cheering for you was a first), this years opener for me was the Leiden Half Marathon race.
+As my focus this year is on ‘half distances,’ and my first half marathon in the Netherlands was the Leiden Half Marathon in 2014, which was a great experience for me (coming from Cyprus and seeing plenty of people along the course cheering for you was a first).
+Additionally, I’m considering challenging myself even further by training for an ultra marathon.
+This years opener for me was the Leiden Half Marathon race.

 Having focused mostly on swimming and cycling meant that so far little running was done (under 500km) thus expectations before the race where rather limited and realistic.
 I saw the race as a good opportunity to test my current running level.
 Given my previous half marathon times I was targeting a sub 1:35:00 with an optimistic finish time of close to 1:30:00.

 The day of the race brought totally atypical weather: not a single cloud on the sky, NO wind and plenty of sun… Being a “Leidener” meant that my warm-up for the race was mostly the bike ride from home to close to finish line of the race and then a relax walk/stretch to the start line.